-For the three months ended June 30, 2020, net rental income was approximately \$0.5 million, a decrease from the \$0.6 million reported for the three months ended March 31, 2020 and June 30, 2019.

-The quarterly decreases are largely due to the decreased collections as described above.
+For the three months ended December 31, 2020, net rental income was approximately \$0.4 million, a decrease from the \$0.5 million reported for the three months ended December 31, 2019.
+For the year ended December 31, 2020, net rental income was approximately \$1.9 million, in comparison to the \$2.3 million reported for the year ended December 31, 2019.
+The decreases are largely due to the decreased collections and higher property taxes as described above.